How a Leading Global Private Equity Firm Went From Blocking AI Agents to a Secure Enterprise Program in Days, Not Months

 Summary of Benefits

-This global private equity firm came to Geordie with a clear mandate, to enable AI adoption safely in one of the world's most heavily regulated industries,and no existing tool that could help them do it.
-In a matter of weeks, Geordie delivered the visibility, audit trail and compliance evidence needed to move from complete AI lockdown to a running, approved AI program covering major vendors and close to 2,000 machines.
+This global private equity firm came to Geordie with a clear mandate, to enable AI agent adoption safely in one of the world's most heavily regulated industries, and no existing tool that could help them do it.
+In a matter of days, Geordie delivered the visibility, audit trails, and compliance evidence needed to move from complete AI agent lockdown to a running, approved program covering major vendors and the organization's entire estate.

-At the heart of it is a simple but powerful insight: the only view of AI risk that actually tells you what is happening is the view from the agent itself.
+At the heart of it is a simple but powerful insight: the only view of agentic risk that actually tells you what is happening is the view from the agent itself.
 Not the model.
 Not the network.
-The agent, in terms of how it reasons, what it connects to, how context flows through its decisions and when behaviour moves outside what was intended.
+The agent, in terms of how it reasons, what it connects to, how context flows through its decisions and when behavior moves outside what was intended.
 That is the view Geordie provides.
-And in a market moving as fast as this one, it is the view that makes the difference between saying yes to AI and staying locked down.
+And in a market moving as fast as this one, it is the view that makes the difference between saying yes to agents and staying locked down.